 • Have fun with the piecrust shapes.
 Circles, leaves or stars would all look festive on a bowl of this soup.

-- Preheat oven to 450°F (or according to pie crust package directions).
+- Heat oven to 450 degrees (or according to pie crust package directions).
 Place diced potatoes and squash in a microwave-safe dish and cook, stirring once, about 8 minutes or until just starting to get soft when pierced with fork.
 Set aside.

 - In a 5-quart pan or Dutch oven, heat oil over medium-high heat.
 Add onions and celery.
 Sauté 5 minutes or until softened slightly and translucent.

 - Stir in cooked potatoes and squash, 7 cups broth, pepper, salt and Italian seasoning.
 In a small bowl with a whisk or fork, stir remaining 1 cup broth with flour until it is thoroughly combined and smooth.
 Whisk this mixture into large pot and bring to a boil.
 Boil 5 minutes, stirring constantly.
 Reduce heat to low, add chicken/turkey and simmer 20 to 25 minutes or until broth is thickened and potatoes and squash are cooked completely.
 Stir frequently.
 Add peas and carrots to soup and cook 5 minutes longer or until frozen vegetables are heated through.

 - While the soup simmers, roll out pie crust and cut 30 circles or stars with a 1½- to 2-inch cookie cutter.
 Place on ungreased baking sheet and cook 10 minutes or until golden brown.
 Place cooked pie shapes on wire rack to cool.